Avoid redirects from notube[.]net

 How did adware install on my computer?

-Appearance of notube[.]net website redirecting users to questionable sites:
+Appearance of notube[.]net redirecting users to dubious web pages:

 Browser notification displayed by notube[.]net: